-I love barbecue, but I have to admit that I don’t always take the time to make my own sauce.
+I love barbecued tofu, but I have to admit that I don’t always take the time to make my own sauce for it.
 The bottled stuff is so quick and easy, though I have yet to find a brand that I really like.
 I may stop using bottled barbecue sauce completely, however, after concocting this zesty new recipe.
 It has every flavor I look for in a bbq sauce: sweet, tangy, smoky, and spicy.
 And because the sauce is ketchup-based, it doesn’t take hours to make.

-I served this over some whole-wheat couscous that I flavored sort of randomly with saffron, fresh herbs, and minced pimento pepper.
+I served the barbecued tofu over some whole-wheat couscous that I flavored sort of randomly with saffron, fresh herbs, and minced pimento pepper.

 Chipotle Barbecued Tofu

 - 28 ounces extra-firm tofu (2 packages)

 - 4 cloves garlic clove , minced

 - 1 tablespoon turbinado sugar (or other sugar or agave nectar)

 - 2 tablespoons chopped chipotle chiles in adobo